EliahKagan/VidDraw/README.md

 turns back to light gray, recording has stopped and the video file is fully saved.

+![Screenshot of a corner of the VidDraw window while recording, showing the red border](doc/recording.png)

 **To lift the pen while continuing to record**, press and hold another mouse button.
 So long as at least one button is pressed, recording continues.
 This lets you make an video of drawing a sketch with multiple disconnected strokes.